Visual Art; Public Memory; Activism; Feminism; Critical Theory

 Curriculum Vitae (pdf)

-Associate Professor at Lesley University and Resident Scholar at the Women’s Studies Research Center at Brandeis University, Frostig lectures internationally and has published a series of books and journal essays about a variety of topics including visual art, critical theory, Holocaust history, feminist theory, cultural pluralisms, and new pedagogies.
+Associate Professor at Lesley University, Karen presents her work internationally and has published a series of books and journal essays about a variety of topics including visual art, critical theory, Holocaust history, feminist theory, cultural pluralisms, and new pedagogies.
+She also lectures extensively in the US and Europe about public memory and public art.